pretix/pretix-docs/docs/topics/plugins/presale-saml.md

 `Attribute RegEx`

 "By default, any successful authentication with the IdP will allow the user to proceed with their purchase.
-Should the allowed audience needed to be restricted further, a set of regular Expressions can be used to do this.
+Should the allowed audience needed to be restricted further, a set of regular expressions can be used to do this.

     An Attribute RegEx of `{}` will allow any authenticated user to pass.